-This must be the world’s simplest method for hanging a skateboard on a wall!
+The world’s simplest method for hanging a skateboard (wheels and all) on a wall!

 What’s more, this method is not permanent, you’ll still be able to USE your skateboard.